hucker/splint/README.md

 ## TODO

 1. Implement `.splintrc` file and toml interface.
-2. Implement the setup/teardown mechanism for environments using generators
+2. Implement the teardown mechanism for environments using generators (will be done when SQL connections are created.)
 5. Make pip installable.
 6. Fix issue with module having the same name.
 7. By function scoring